Why HVAC Ducts Stay Damp

 These temperature differences cause moisture to form on duct surfaces repeatedly, especially in areas such as attics or crawlspaces.

-Why Condensation Does Not Fully Evaporate
+Why Condensation Does Not Fully Dry

 - Airflow is insufficient to remove moisture